Raise your hand if you’re ready.

 Time for Reflection

-Take a breath.
-Release it.
+Take another breath.
+Let it go.
 Take another.
 Devote some dedicated time of concentration/meditation.
 It doesn’t need to be hours of quiet, perhaps only 15 minutes.
 Then allow the question to simmer within you.
 Let responses bubble up into your awareness.
 Notice new ways of thinking, of images or ideas that arise spontaneously.
 Pay attention to your dreams.
 Let it happen.
 Be aware.
 See where it leads you next.
 Let yourself savor this process of receiving from yourself.
 Don’t judge whatever comes up, just receive it.
 Make notes.

 You may want to share something from this process.
 Sharing is an important way to anchor an insight in your body.
 It often leads you to deeper insight.
 It stimulates action.
 Share what moves you.